Aug 18, 2011, 6:44 PM EDT

 The Eagles played their starters for just one series against Baltimore, and Vick marched them straight into the end zone.
 It didn’t seem to matter much what kind of plays were called, or even that the offense was without DeSean Jackson and Jeremy Maclin.
 They went right down the field with a series of big plays and accurate passes.
 It was very satisfying to watch.

-With DeSean Jackson back in the lineup for tonight’s nationally broadcast meeting against the Steelers, and the starters expected to participate for a full half, we are hoping for more of the same.
+With DeSean Jackson back in the lineup for tonight’s meeting against the Steelers, we are hoping for more of the same.

 They are faced with a slightly greater challenge tonight though as they face off against last year’s AFC Champions on their home turf.
 Vick, in particular, has a lot to prove tonight versus the greatest zone blitzing team of this era.
 That’s right: Mike Vick is going on the watch-list.